 What Is American Morse Code?

 American Morse code — also called Railroad Morse or Land-line Morse — is the original dot-and-dash code invented by Samuel F.B.
 Morse and Alfred Vail in the 1830s for use on electric telegraph machines.
-It was the dominant telegraph code in North America throughout the 19th century.
+It was the dominant telegraph code in North America throughout the 19th century and remained in active commercial use for decades after international alternatives appeared.

 Unlike International Morse Code (the modern ITU standard), American Morse uses three distinct signal lengths — a short dot, a regular dash, and a longer dash — plus some characters contain internal spaces within the letter itself.
-This made it faster for experienced operators but harder to standardise globally.
+This made it faster for experienced operators but harder to standardise globally, and nearly impossible to use reliably over early radio equipment.

 🇺🇸 American Morse

 3 signal lengths: short dot (·), dash (−), long dash (⸺).
 Some letters have internal gaps.
 Used on land-line telegraphy in North America, 1840s–1900s.
-Still used by railroad telegraph hobbyists.
+Still used by railroad telegraph hobbyists and heritage groups.

 🌐 International Morse (ITU)